Boostcom/bl-api-v3/source/includes/10_members_api/3_imports.md

 Returns status of import with a list of references to bulks (`id` and `request_number`).

-You need to call [Members Imports &bull; Get bulk status](#members-import-bulk-status) to see bulks details.
+You need to call [Members Imports > Get bulk status](#members-import-bulk-status) to see bulks details.

 > Example: